Jump to Content

 Description

 Joseph Scott (1867-1958) practiced law in Los Angeles, California, was the president of the school board (1906-11), director (1907-18) and president of the board of the Los Angeles Chamber of Commerce (1910), a member of the Charter Revision Committee (1902), president of the Los Angeles Community Chest (1931-35) and of the California Conference of Social Work (1935-36), and dean and dean emeritus of Loyola of Los Angeles School of Law.
-The collection consists of correspondence, pictures, pamphlets, newspaper and magazine ephemera, banquet programs, and three master records of the America First Committee and Senator B.K.
-Wheeler.
+The collection consists of Scott's correspondence, photographs, pamphlets, newspaper and magazine ephemera, banquet programs, and audio recordings.

 Background

-Scott was born on July 16, 1867 in Penrith, England; attended Ushaw College in Durham and University of London; came to the U.S. in 1889; AM (1893) and LL.D, St. Bonaventure College, Allegheny, New York (1914); admitted to the bar in 1894, and began practice in Los Angeles, California; president of the school board, 1906-11; director (1907-18) and president of the board of the Los Angeles Chamber of Commerce, 1910; member, Charter Revision Committee, 1902; president, Los Angeles Community Chest (1931-35) and of the California Conference of Social Work (1935-36); dean and dean emeritus of Loyola of Los Angeles School of Law; appointed Privy Chamberlain of the Sword and Cape by Pope Pius XII; died on March 24, 1958.
+Scott was born on July 16, 1867 in Penrith, England.
+He attended Ushaw College in Durham and University of London, after which he came to the U.S. in 1889.
+He earned his AM (1893) and LL.D, from the St. Bonaventure College, Allegheny, New York (1914).
+In 1894 he was admitted to the bar and began practice in Los Angeles, California thereafter.
+Scott was president of the school board from 1906 to 1911.
+Scott was also an active member of the board of the Los Angeles Chamber of Commerce, serving as its director from 1907 until 1918 and as its president in 1910.
+In 1902 Scott was a noted member of the Charter Revision Committee.
+He was president of the Los Angeles Community Chest from 1931 until 1935 and of the California Conference of Social Work from 1935 to 1936.
+Scott was also dean and dean emeritus of Loyola of Los Angeles School of Law; and he was appointed Privy Chamberlain of the Sword and Cape by Pope Pius XII.
+Scott died on March 24, 1958.

 Extent